 Crafted in NYC

-Located in the heart of Manhattan, Milu was born of an enthusiastic exploration of Chinese regional cuisines and a desire to share flavors we love in a casual environment.
+Located in New York City, Milu was born of an enthusiastic exploration of Chinese regional cuisines and a desire to share flavors we love in a casual environment.

 The range of ingredients, sophisticated techniques, and richness of flavors found across many regions of China continue to fuel our hunger and our creativity.
-These same elements inspired the Milu Pantry, which allows us to share our housemade sauces, along with condiments and snacks made by favorite partners.
+These same elements inspired the Milu Pantry, which allows us to share our favorite house-made sauces with you.

 Although cobaneros are sometimes smoked, Burlap & Barrel’s are sun-dried, which brings out warm, toasty notes.
 Connie Chung, chef and co-owner of the fast-casual Chinese restaurant Milu in New York, uses them to give flavorful heat to her vibrant chile crisp sauce.